malminhas/learnjavascript/README.md

 DOM interaction
 ---------------
-First install `jsdom`:
+For node.js environment you first need to install `jsdom`:
 ```
 $ npm install jsdom
 ```
-Now you can use it as follows:
+Now you can use it as follows to mimic :
 ```
 const jsdom = require("jsdom");